Marcherfu/EtherniumCG/Tier Lists/Tier List V2 bis.md

 =============================================================================

 Here's the Official Tier-List of the Lackey Plugin V2 bis. **(Not the V2.5 !)**
 **Take in consideration that the nature of those winrates is only coming from my strategic researchs being alone and they're, probably, not exactly true.
-I coudln't do it in another way due to lack of activity on the game.**
+I couldn't do it in another way due to lack of activity on the game.**

 **Tier 1** - The best classes of the game, dominating the meta.
 Mage - 75% Winrate.